Newsletter for July 28th - August 4th

 State College Area-Which was the first high school in the country to teach drivers education in 1958?

-Clouds and sun with a shower or t-storm
+Clouds and sun with a t-storm in spots

 THANK YOU ADVERTISERS!